 Figure 2-2.
-Soil order classification of the Waipio hydrologic unit, Maui.
-(Source: State of Hawaii, Office of Planning, 2015m) 156°14'0"W
+Soil order classification of the Nailiilihaele hydrologic unit, Maui.
+(Source: State of Hawaii, Office of Planning, 2015m)

 A majority of the mountains in Hawaii peak in the fog drip zone, where cloud-water is intercepted by vegetation.
 In such cases, air passes over the mountains, warming and drying while descending on the leeward mountain slopes.
 Haleakala, as the tallest peak (10,023 feet a.s.l) on Maui, influences the elevational distribution of moisture around the island.
 The steep gradient around the island forces moisture-laden air to rapidly rise in elevation (over 3,000 feet) in a short distance, resulting in a rapid release of rainfall.
+Mean annual rainfall measured at Kailua (station 446; elevation 700 feet; active from 1904-present) is 122.2 inches and measured at Punaluu (station 447; 720 feet; active from 1906-1961) was 124.6 inches (Giambelluca et al. 2013).

-The Waipio hydrologic unit is situated on the windward side of Haleakala and as such receives substantial orographic rainfall, contributing to higher rainfall in the upper elevations (Figure 2-4).
+The Nailiilihaele hydrologic unit is situated on the windward side of Haleakala and as such receives substantial orographic rainfall, contributing to higher rainfall in the upper elevations (Figure 2-4).
 The high spatial variability in rainfall is evident by the large variation in mean annual rainfall across the hydrologic unit.
-Above 2000 ft, rainfall is highest during the months of March and April, where the mean monthly rainfall is approximately 21 inches (Table 2-3).
-Mean annual rainfall measured at Lupi Station (station 442; elevation 1240 feet; active from 1897-present) is 140.7 inches (Giambelluca et al. 2013).
-For the entire hydrologic unit, mean annual rainfall is 116.4 inches, ranging from 92.9 inches in the lowest elevations to 152.5 inches in the higher elevations.
+Above 2000 ft, rainfall is highest during the months of March and April, where the mean monthly rainfall is approximately 25 inches (Table 2-3).

-The fog drip zone on the windward side of islands extends from the cloud base level at 1,970 feet to the lower limit of the most frequent temperature inversion base height at 6,560 feet (Giambelluca and Nullet, 1992).
-Shade (1999) used the monthly fog drip to rainfall ratios for the windward slopes of Mauna Loa on the Island of Hawaii to calculate fog drip contribution to the water-budget in windward East Maui.
+Shade (1999) used the monthly fog drip to rainfall ratios for the windward slopes of Mauna Loa on the Island of Hawaii (Table 2-3) to calculate fog drip contribution to the water-budget in windward East Maui.
 The fog drip to rainfall ratios were estimated using: 1) the fog drip zone boundaries for East Maui (Giambelluca and Nullet, 1991); and 2) an illustration that shows the relationship between fog drip and rainfall for the windward slopes of Mauna Loa, Island of Hawaii (Juvik and Nullet, 1995).
-This method was not used to determine the contribution of fog drip in the Waipio hydrologic unit, since there is no part of the Waipio hydrologic unit that lies in the fog drip zone based on elevations greater than 2000 feet.
-Mean monthly rainfall for the Waipio hydrologic unit is available in Table 2-3.
+This method was used to determine the contribution of fog drip in the Nailiilihaele hydrologic unit, which is calculated by multiplying the same ratios to the monthly rainfall values in the fog drip zone based on Giambelluca et al (2013).
+Calculations show that approximately 59 percent of Nailiilihaele (2.083 square miles) lies in the fog drip zone based on elevations greater than 2000 feet.
+The total contribution from fog drip to the water budget based on percent of fog drig from monthly rainfall is about 25.3 percent (72.4 inches out of 285.8 inches) of the upper (>2,000 ft) watershed, assuming the same ratios apply here (Table 2-3).